ben31w/super-mario-craps/README.md

 Eventually I will clean up the run process, possibly package the app into a binary/executable...

+For now, there are two ways to run the game:

+(Option 1) Download the JAR file attached to the latest release, and run `java -jar SuperMarioCraps.jar`.
-For now, open a Git Bash or a shell terminal, and enter `./run.sh`.
-You must have a Java Runtime Environment installed (verify by running `java`).
+You must have a Java Runtime Environment installed (verify you can run `java`).

+(Option 2) Clone the project, and run `run.sh`
+You must have a Java Development Kit installed (verify you can run `java` and `javac`).

 After running, you should see this frame:
 ![smc-title-screen](https://user-images.githubusercontent.com/78334282/136995440-773e7c44-b7aa-48aa-9f78-e49cf9969e6a.png)